 You’ve probably heard that what you put into your body can be a deciding factor in how you feel each day and during the days that follow.
 What we fuel our bodies with can either support our health and actually limit the level of pain and discomfort we experience, or it can fan the flames of fibromyalgia into a full-blown attack.

-The good news in all of this is I have had periods of time where I committed to eating only healthy foods and I avoided trigger foods.
+The good news in all of this is I have had periods of time where I committed to eating only healthy foods and avoided trigger foods.
 I got rest and soft exercise (no lifting weights for me!), and the results were less pain and more energy.

 Take Back Control

-In a disease where one can feel like life is completely out of their control and pain is inevitable, it is great to know you hold a little bit of control through your diet and lifestyle.
+In a disease where one can feel like life is completely out of their control and pain is inevitable.
+It is great to know you hold a little bit of control through your diet and lifestyle.

-Starting a Fibro Journal
+Starting a Fibromyalgia Journal

 I can recognize patterns (eating bacon with nitrates or drinking a diet soda equates to pain for three days), and I can identify the foods that should be avoided.
 I also can see where certain activities cause a reaction in my body.
 A journal gives you the power to prevent more pain.

 Dietary triggers are sometimes unique to the fibromyalgia patient.
-So, first you need to know what causes you more pain and fatigue with your fibromyalgia.
+You need to know what causes you more pain and fatigue with your fibromyalgia.
 To do this you should: